Part I: From scenic to semantic

 Transparency

 Unlike traditional interfaces with visible controls, semantic systems make decisions behind the scenes.
-How do we design clear explanations of system reasoning and decision paths?
+How do we design visibility into system reasoning and decision paths?

 Control